Does re-chilling affect the flavour of your beer? Are stronger beers typically darker?

 Myth #1.
 All Beer Tastes The Same

-Truth: If you think so, we reckon you haven't tried enough different varieties.
+Truth: You probably haven't tried enough different varieties!
 If you look in our Beer Bottle Store you'll find a huge selection of eclectic flavours, strengths and types of beer that will smash this myth to pieces.

 Myth #2.
 Beers Should Be Served Ice Cold

-Truth: There is such a thing as a beer that is 'too cold'.
-Beer that is a few shades of being frozen isn't pleasant to drink in fact diminishes your ability to really enjoy the flavour.
-We recommend serving all lagers at around 6 - 9 degree Celcius, stouts at 13 degrees Celsius and ales only really need to be lightly chilled to be enjoyed at their full potential.
+Truth: There IS such a thing as a beer that is 'too cold'.
+Beer that is a few shades away from being frozen isn't pleasant to drink, in fact, it diminishes your ability to really enjoy the flavour.
+We recommend serving all lagers at around 6 - 9 degree Celcius, stouts at 13 degrees Celsius and ales only really need to be lightly chilled or 'cellar cold' to be enjoyed at their full potential.

 Myth #3.
 The Stronger The Beer, The Darker It Is

 Truth: Whether a beer is dark or light is determined by how the long the grains have been roasted, which has no link to the alcohol content.
-Always refer to the label to find alcohol by volume, expressed as a percentage.
+Always refer to the label to find the alcohol by volume, conveyed as a percentage.

 Myth #4.
 Beer Shouldn't Taste Bitter